 You should also ask them to share their thoughts about your current marketing strategy and what improvements they’ll be able to offer if hired.

-If you’re considering working with a marketing firm, rather than an individual consultant, ask which of their employees will be overseeing marketing for your company and also whether you can interview this person, even if just by phone.
+If you’re considering to hire a digital marketer firm, rather than an individual consultant, ask which of their employees will be overseeing marketing for your company and also whether you can interview this person, even if just by phone.
 Just because you like the firm doesn’t mean you’ll be happy with the project manager.

 They will likely have some questions for you, as well.
 You might be interviewing them, but these consultants are also interviewing you to make sure they also feel they’re a good fit to work with you.
 So, make sure you’re ready to answer questions about your goals, customer demographic, competitors, and current strategies.

-Their resumes might be impressive, but when considering marketing consultants, it’s fair to ask for references and case studies of their past work.
+Their resumes might be impressive, but when considering to hire digital marketers, it’s fair to ask for references and case studies of their past work.

 This will provide a better picture of who they are and what they can bring to your business.